Skip to main content

 Guarding Against Phishing Scams

 Phishing emails impersonating e-commerce sites are one of the most common attack methods.
 Emails with urgent messages like "Your account has been suspended" or "Unauthorized login detected" almost always contain links that redirect to fake login pages.
-According to the Anti-Phishing Council of Japan, phishing impersonating e-commerce sites accounts for approximately 35% of all reported cases, making it the most common category.
+Phishing that impersonates e-commerce sites remains a frequently reported category.
 For detailed phishing defense strategies, see the phishing protection guide.
 Stolen credentials are often sold on the dark web, making prompt password changes essential.

 Instead of accessing login pages through links in emails, make it a habit to use browser bookmarks or type the URL directly.
 The auto-fill feature of password managers will not enter passwords when the URL does not match the legitimate one, making it an effective phishing countermeasure as well.